vmishra2018/stat-109-final-2019/Project-Summary/model-building.md

 To start we removed any columns that were not directly relevant to our regression analysis.

-***Provider_id
+- Provider_id
-Agency
+- Agency
-Address
+- Address
-City
+- City
-State
+- State
-Zip Code***
+- Zip Code

 These columns were removed because they are just identifiers for the Home Health Agencies in the dataset.

-***Medicare_payment
+- Medicare_payment
-Outlier_Payment
+- Outlier_Payment
-Total_Charge***
+- Total_Charge

-The next three columns are removed because they are too closely correlated to our dependent variable expected_payment and would be useless in the regression.
 Our dependent variable is expected_payment which is just a fractional percentage of Medicare_payment, Outlier_payment, and Total_charge.

-***Lupa_episodes
+- Lupa_episodes
-Lupa payment***
+- Lupa payment

 The next two columns were removed because they are not relevant for our dependent variable expected_payment.
 Our dependent variable expected_payment is referring to the total amount that Medicare paid out for non-LUPA claims.

-***Age
+- Age
-Num_Male
+- Num_Male
-Num_female
+- Num_female
-Lupa_episodes
+- Lupa_episodes
-White
+- White
-Black
+- Black
-Asian
+- Asian
-Alaskan
+- Alaskan
-Hispanic***
+- Hispanic

 Any columns that were related to population identifiers were removed because they are not values used to calculate the Medicare reimbursement amount for a particular medical episode.
+They are used solely for reporting purposes.

 ```
 names(medicare_data)